Weighted Projective Lines and Rational Surface Singularities

-Since $\cL_Y$ has rank one, as in \cite{Wunram} (see also \cite[3.5.4]{VdB1d}), this implies that in the fundamental cycle of $\pi$, the middle curve has number one.
-Since the dual graph is star shaped, and all other self-intersection numbers are $\leq -2$, by \eqref{Zf dot Ei} this then implies that the whole fundamental cycle is reduced. \end{proof}
+Since $\cL_Y$ has rank one, by \ref{Wunram main} (see also \cite[3.5.4]{VdB1d}), this implies that in the fundamental cycle of $\uppi$, the middle curve has coefficient one.
+In \eqref{Zf dot Ei}, this implies that $\upbeta-v\geq 0$, and thus the fundamental cycle is reduced by the paragraph following \eqref{Zf dot Ei}. \end{proof}

-In the sequel, we require the following description of some degenerate cases. \begin{lemma} Let $0\neq\ox\in\bL_+$ and write $\ox=\sum_{i=1}^na_i\ox_i+a\oc$ with $a\ge0$ in normal form. \begin{enumerate} \item If all $a_i$=0 (so necessarily $a>0$), then $Y^{\ox}=T^{\ox}=\cO_{\mathbb{P}^1}(-a)$ and $S^{\ox}=\KK[x,y]^{\frac{1}{a}(1,1)}$. \item If $a_i\neq 0$ and $a_j=0$ for all $j\neq i$, then the dual graph of $\pi$ in \eqref{stack diagram 2} is
+In the sequel, we require the following description of some degenerate cases. \begin{lemma} Let $0\neq\ox\in\bL_+$ and write $\ox=\sum_{i=1}^na_i\ox_i+a\oc$ with $a\ge0$ in normal form. \begin{enumerate} \item If all $a_i=0$ (so necessarily $a>0$), then $Y^{\ox}=T^{\ox}=\cO_{\mathbb{P}^1}(-a)$ and $S^{\ox}=\KK[x,y]^{\frac{1}{a}(1,1)}$. \item If $a_i\neq 0$ and $a_j=0$ for all $j\neq i$, then the dual graph of $\uppi$ in \eqref{stack diagram 2} is